How to Send Money to an Irish Bank Account from the UK.

 Garton Global Payments

 Garton Global Payments is based in London and was set up by Irishman Niall Walsh.
-Garton Global Payments has plenty of experience in helping arrange money transfers between the UK and Ireland .
+Garton Global Payments has plenty of experience in helping arrange money transfers between England and Ireland .

-All payments and money transfers are carried out on the CurrencyCloud platform which is fully authorized and regulated in the UK, EU, US, and Canada.
+All UK and Irish payments and money transfers are carried out on the CurrencyCloud platform which is fully authorized and regulated in the UK, EU, US, and Canada.

 You can visit the website for a quote or call Garton on (UK) +44 20 8004 3288 or in Ireland on 01-6571484

 Money Transfer Companies Based in Ireland

 Fexco is one of Ireland’s biggest financial solutions provider, with operations in 29 countries worldwide.
 Fexco can exchange your Pounds into Euros and transfer the money to an Irish bank account (yours or someone else’s) .
 Many other currencies are also available.

 Fexco is based in County Kerry and is authorised as a payment services provider by the Central Bank of Ireland and is also regulated in the UK by the Financial Conduct Authority.